VCG/Barrio/README.md

 ## Datasets
 Soon you can find data sets here TODO
-## Data Preprocessing
-For data preprocessing and input data specification, please refer to this [repo](https://github.com/jakobtroidl/neco_convert).

 ## FAQs
 Check out the FAQs for further development and more [here](https://github.com/jakobtroidl/NeuroKit/wiki/FAQs).